 Isle of Man

-As of 30 June 2021, the Isle of Man has entered into 11 comprehensive double tax agreements (DTAs), 13 limited scope DTAs, and 39 tax information exchange agreements (TIEAs) based on the Organisation for Economic Co-operation and Development (OECD) models.
+As of 31 December 2021, the Isle of Man has entered into 11 comprehensive double tax agreements (DTAs), 13 limited scope DTAs, and 39 tax information exchange agreements (TIEAs) based on the Organisation for Economic Co-operation and Development (OECD) models.

-- Salary support scheme;
+- Salary support scheme.

-- Manx Earnings replacement allowance (MERA);
+- Manx earnings replacement allowance (MERA) (closed).

-All amounts received under the above measures are treated as taxable income for tax purposes with the specific exception of MERA.
+All amounts received under the above measures are treated as taxable income for tax purposes with the specific exception of the MERA.

-Limited Liability Companies
+Limited Liability Companies (LLCs)

 With effect from 17 June 2021, it is a legal requirement for partnerships to register with the Assessor of Income Tax.